Electromayonaise/MNIST-digit-classification-without-Tensorflow/README.md

 - The 1st layer: 10 units (hidden layer)
 - The 2nd layer: 10 units (output layer)

+The process consists of 4 stages (of a cicle).

 ### 1. Forward propagation

 This process basically consists in taking an image, running it through the network and computing the output